Creates a verification session with the data specified in the request body

 If true, indicates that the consent has been given.

-true is mandatory to start the INE Biometric Database Verification.
+MX INE Biometric Database Verification requires that approved=true is sent.
 If false or missing,

 the session is not created.